Collegiate Learning Assessment (CLA)

 Students will be required to show a photo id when they check in and know their student identification number.

-All students will report to the College of Education (CE) room 205 for check in.
+All students will report to the University Hall Building, Basement for check in.

 Registration is done online via the CLA Registration Form.
 Please completely fill out the requested information and select two desired test sessions.
 Testing Office staff will verify your eligibility to test, assign you to a session according to seat availability, and send you an email confirmation.